Total Ankle Replacement for Relieving Severe Ankle Arthritis

 Non-surgical treatment options for ankle arthritis include oral medications and joint injections.
 However, if non-surgical treatment options are unsuccessful, Total Ankle Joint Replacement Surgery may be necessary.

-What is Total Ankle Joint Replacement Surgery?
+What Is Total Ankle Joint Replacement Surgery?

 Total Ankle Joint Replacement Surgery, also known as total ankle arthroplasty, is a surgical procedure performed to relieve pain and immobility due to severe end-stage arthritis that has not responded to non-surgical treatments.
 The goal of ankle joint replacement surgery is to eliminate pain and increase the mobility of your ankle joint.